honeytrap/honeytrap/README.md

     ]
 }
 ```

+The `total` field represents the total events records stored within the db.

 ### Websocket API
 The Honeytrap exposes also the ability to use websocket to connect with the API to retrieve events and sesssion data, whilst also receiving notifications as to the presence of new events or sessions.